All research

 Why Indic, why now

-Voice AI for Indian languages is simultaneously one of the largest commercial opportunities in contemporary speech technology — 22 official languages, roughly 1.4 billion speakers — and one of the least benchmarked.
-Frontier multimodal models from OpenAI, Google, and Anthropic, alongside specialized speech providers Deepgram, AssemblyAI, and ElevenLabs, are deployed globally and claim multilingual coverage.
+Voice AI for Indian languages is simultaneously one of the largest commercial opportunities in contemporary speech technology — 22 constitutionally scheduled languages, roughly 1.4 billion speakers — and one of the least benchmarked.
+Frontier multimodal models from OpenAI and Google, alongside specialized speech providers Deepgram, AssemblyAI, and ElevenLabs, are deployed globally and claim multilingual coverage.
 Indic-native specialists like Sarvam Saaras claim to beat the frontier on Indian languages.
-Yet these claims have been compared against each other only in vendor blog posts, never in an independent reproducible benchmark.
+These claims have been compared against each other only in vendor blog posts, never in an independent reproducible benchmark.
+We are not aware of a prior independent head-to-head evaluation on the same data with the same normalization.

 The benchmark